emee-dev/fuma-studio/packages/fuma-content/README.md

 # @trythis/fuma-content

 A CLI tool for bundling HTTP collections and UI components from various sources for use in Fuma Studio.
-Currently supports Bruno, Panda, and Yaak HTTP clients for API collections, plus UI component bundling capabilities.
+Currently supports Bruno, (Panda, Yaak - planned) HTTP clients for API collections, plus UI component bundling capabilities.

 ## Installation